Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 - A project presentation includes the following components with these time
 limits:
-    - Project presentation presentation:  10 minutes
+    - Project presentation:  10 minutes
     - Demonstration of computation artifact: 3 minutes
     - Question and answer session: 2 minutes
     - Total time of presentation session: 15 minutes